 I got involved with JXTA soon after it was announces.
 Anything with the mark of Bill Joy had to have something smart associated with it, so I jumped in head first.
 I quickly started writing applications and doing small things.
 I...

 JaDiMo is a very cool application that can do various things from finding an open parking space to booking a hotel room.
 It is written with JXTA and Java plus runs on everything from cell phones to desktops.
 What is really amazing is the number of business use cases they cover.
 They have very cleverly moved from their original goal of finding an open parking space to multiple patterns of time/...

 Sometimes you are surprised when you find someone in the world has the same passions as you.
 This time it is in the Philippines.
 One of our newest projects in the GELC is JEDI.
 JEDI is short for Java Education & Development Initiative.
 Quite a mouth full, so JEDI is a much better name.
 But what is JEDI all about?

 The initiative is a partnership between the University of the Philippines...

-More projects in the Global Education & Learning Community.
-Here is this week's crop of great ideas from three countries:
+This week we have three great projects from three different parts of the world.
+Here is this week's crop of great ideas from three countries.

 o nb-elearning - eLearning Portal Services for Viet Nam